 By Alasdair McIntyre

-In this wide-ranging discussion of ethics and moral philosophy, Alasdair MacIntyre explores central philosophical, political and moral claims of modernity.
-Challenging readers to rethink the relationships between philosophical theories and every-day practice, MacIntyre argues that a proper understanding of human goods requires a rejection of some of common central claims.
-Using case studies from the contemporary world and drawing on thinkers as wide-ranging as Thomas Aquinas and Hume, MacIntyre proposes a contemporary politics and ethics that subvert modernity from within it.
+In this wide-ranging discussion of ethics and moral philosophy, Alasdair MacIntyre explores central philosophical, political, and moral claims of modernity.
+Challenging readers to rethink the relationships between philosophical theories and every-day practice, MacIntyre argues that a proper understanding of human good requires a rejection of some of common central claims.
+Using case studies from the contemporary world and drawing on thinkers as wide-ranging as Thomas Aquinas and David Hume, MacIntyre proposes a contemporary politics and ethics that subvert modernity from within it.

 Edited by Henry T. Edmondson III

 Although Flannery O'Connor did not pursue political philosophy formally in her writing, her various renowned novels, short stories, and essays frequently addressed important questions about human nature, social change, and ethics.
 In this collection, leading scholars explore pieces of O'Connor's fiction, prose, and correspondence that reveal her central ideas about political and cultural themes in America.
 Addressing topics such as O'Connor's attitude toward civil rights and thoughts on the eugenics controversies, these essays highlight the valuable insights to be found in O'Connor's interplay between fiction, faith, and politics.